 Welcome to the Maine Folque Co-Op website.
 Our mission at the Maine Folque Co-op is to honor Maine's cultural heritage by bringing the generations together through traditional music and dance.

-Our biggest project thus far was a collaborative community residency last spring which served to spotlight and celebrate Lewiston's French-Canadian roots.
+Our biggest project thus far was a collaborative community residency last year which served to spotlight and celebrate Lewiston's French-Canadian roots.
 We look forward to exploring many other ethnic music and dance traditions in the coming months, while continuing to support and encourage Maine's own “indigenous” folk dancing - New England contra dancing - and the music that inspires it.
 Please feel free to browse through our monthly Archives to see what we've been up to, and drop us a line if you would like to offer feedback or have ideas for future activities.

 The Folk Orchestra